tombstoneghost/ecommerce-MERN/README.md

 # E Commerce Web Application
-An Online Book Store which is free, reliable, secure and fast management system providing features like CRUD operations on products, purchasing a product, adding to cart, proceeding with a payment gateway, etc.
+An Online Book Store which is a free, reliable, user interactive and fast management system providing features like CRUD operations on products, purchasing a product, adding to cart, proceeding with a payment gateway, etc

 **Stack:** MERN
 **Reference:** [Udemy Course](https://www.udemy.com/course/react-node-ecommerce/)